tom-craven/threefold-3bot/README.md

 >docker login
 - run the image straight from dockerhub, alternatively follow the build it yourself instruction.

->docker run --name threefold-3Bot-local -it tomcraven/threefold-3bot:latest
+>docker run -p 8443:8443 --name threefold-3Bot-local -it tomcraven/threefold-3bot:latest

 - and run the command